babylonhealth/ios-playbook/Cookbook/Technical-Documents/DebuggingPushNotifications.md

 		- for local builds (built from Xcode) select Development environment
 		- for Hockeyapp builds select Production environment
 - make sure you notify in ios slack channel that you are changing PubNub environment
 - REMEMBER to change APNS environment back to production when you are done and notify ios slack channel.
-This is so that testers can continue testing notifications on AppCentre builds.
+This is so that testing can continue on AppCentre builds.
-- you are on Babylon-Partners WiFi network (if you are in the West Office)
+- if you are working from the West Office make sure you are on Babylon-Partners WiFi network as BabylonQA network may have issues with receiving push notifications